 "When the work of Pete Seeger is examined in its entirety, I find that he has pointed a way forward for musicians and the community around us.”

 —David Harrington, Kronos artistic director, founder, and violinist

 Over the course of its 47-year history, San Francisco’s Grammy-winning Kronos Quartet has frequently explored social justice issues in its work.
 The group has always been inspired by legendary folk icon and activist Pete Seeger, who spent his life singing about change and inspiring others to do the same.
-To mark Seeger’s 100th birthday in 2019, Kronos created a multi-artist exploration of Seeger’s musical legacy, collaborating with composer Jacob Garchik and a host of guest vocalists and fellow musicians, including folk artist and storyteller Lee Knight, and Ethiopian-born, SF-based singer and songwriter Meklit, all of whom will join Kronos at CAP UCLA.
-For this concert, LA’s Tonality chorus also performs.
-Kronos' Seeger project, commissioned by the FreshGrass Foundation, has been recorded for Smithsonian Folkways, and will be released in the fall of 2020.
+To mark Seeger’s 100th birthday in 2019, Kronos created a multi-artist exploration of Seeger’s musical legacy, collaborating with composer Jacob Garchik and a host of guest vocalists and fellow musicians, including folk artist and storyteller Lee Knight, and Ethiopian-born, SF-based singer and songwriter Meklit, both of whom will join Kronos.
+For this concert, L.A.’s Tonality chorus also performs.
+Kronos' Seeger project, commissioned by the FreshGrass Foundation, has been recorded for Smithsonian Folkways, and will be released in October, 2020.

 Cambalache (a Spanish word for “exchange”) is a group of musicians from East L.A. who focus on building community and awareness through son jarocho, the traditional music of Veracruz, Mexico, which is a blend of indigenous, African and Spanish influences.
 Through their performances, Cambalache invites audiences to participate in the fandango, a traditional celebration of music and dance, to erase cross-cultural barriers and come together in the spirit of unity.